dremonkey/drone-emitter/README.md

 # Drone Overmind

-Essentially a Node server with a RethinkDB backend that serves as an overmind for my drone army so I can control them.
+Essentially a Node server with a RethinkDB backend that serves as an overmind (controlled by me MWAHAHAHA) for my drone army.

 ## Usage